Arichy/Arichy/README.md

 ### Hi there 👋

-I'm working at Douyin(Chinese TikTok) now and living in Beijing.
+I'm working at LinkedIn now and living in Beijing.

+I used to work at ByteDance from 2019.09 to 2022.05.

-I'm a frontend developer with 2 years of working experience.
+I'm a frontend developer with 3 years of working experience.

 I'm interested in JavaScript, React, Babel, Webpack...